bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

 the search terms you provide.
 For instance you could set it up so every category has its own page, every tag has its own page, or virtually any other search term.

-Note that in order to use [pagination](/docs/content/pagination/), you'll need to enable it your site's `bridgetown.config.yml`.
+Note that in order to use [pagination](/docs/content/pagination/), you'll need to enable it in your site's `initializers.rb` or `bridgetown.config.yml`.

 {{ toc }}